Financial Aid Process

 Expected Family Contribution (EFC)

 A federally mandated formula calculates the expected family contribution from information on your FAFSA, such as taxed and untaxed income, family size, number of dependents in college, savings and investments.
 The expected family contribution is always computed from a base-year income.
-For example, for 2011-2012 the base year is 2010 calendar-year income.
 If there has been a significant change in your family's income or resources since the base calendar year, you can complete a financial aid appeal for a possible adjustment to your expected family contribution.

 Cost of Education

 When computing financial aid eligibility, the first figure used in the equation is the cost of education.
-The Financial Aid Office determines the estimated amount it will cost you to attend the College for a standard academic year.
+The Financial Aid Office determines the estimated amount it will cost you to attend the College for a standard academic year (see standard COA detailed below).
 You should determine your own approximate cost of education based on your program of study.
 The tuition and fees page can be used a guide for this purpose.

 The cost of education consists of 'direct' and 'indirect' expenses.
 Direct educational expenses are tuition, fees, books and supplies.
 Indirect educational expenses are projected living expenses (including transportation) and child care.